shivangKheradiya/E3D_CSharp_Addin/README.md

 Each project includes a `MyAddin.cs` class containing the core C# `IAddin` Interface implimentation into a class library.
 These libraries are consumed by AVEVA during application startup and all corrosponding chages required in the installation director is in the `E3DInstallationDir` folder.

 To run the examples:

-- Place the compiled DLLs
-- Create a folder for placing Addins data files such as `E3DAddins` folder Inside the AVEVA installation directory
+- Create a folder for placing compiled DLLs and other Addins data files such as `E3DAddins` folder Inside the AVEVA installation directory
 - If required, Create a folder for placing UIC files required for addin such as `MyE3DUIC` folder Inside the AVEVA installation directory.
 - Update two important files into design installation directory.
     - `DesignAddins.xml` : Helps to register User Interface files e.g. UIC during the AVEVA Startup.